 Indications

-The best situation to prescribe this material is when restoring a full arch or large span of missing dentition.
+The best situation to prescribe this material is when restoring a full arch or a large span of missing dentition.

 The interocclusal distance from where the implant is to the opposing must be at least 13 millimeters.